jasonicarter/MLND_capstone/Capstone_proposal.md

 outputs the predicted stock prices for each of those stocks on the given dates.
 Note that the query dates passed in must be after the training date range, and ticker symbols must be a subset of the ones trained on.

+Potential solution - supervised learning model trained on historic data to predict, within a margin of error, the future closing price of a stock.
+This knowledge would put the owner of said information in an advantageous position, allowing him or her to invest in a company's stock increase or decrease in value.

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_